seangao1/Online-Store-Project/Readme.md

 npm install
 ```

-Create a `.env` file in the root of the backend folder:
+Create a `.env` file in the root folder:

 ```env
 PORT=3000